SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

     you need to disable runtime safety checks --- for example, for performance reasons.
     As with all unsafe operations,
-    you take on the responsiblity for checking that code for safety.
+    you take on the responsibility for checking that code for safety.

     You indicate an unsafe unowned reference by writing ``unowned(unsafe)``.
     If you try to access an unsafe unowned reference